optimisticside/rasp/README.md

 }
 ```

 Memory is split into a linked list of areas.
 Eash area has a fixed size which is calculated upon start-up.
-This is done so that we don't accidently write to memory that's reserved by the BIOS or something else.
+This is done so that we don't accidently write to memory that's reserved by the BIOS or mapped to device registers or something else.
 Each memory area has a header, which stores information about it's size and boundaries, headers, and link to next area.

 Each memory allocation has a header that corresponds to it.
 Each allocation header keeps track of the size, pointer to corresponding memory area header, and pointer to next header (if existent).